FINDING COMPETENT COURTS/AUTHORITIES

 Article 10 - Information on competent courts or authorities

 Pursuant to Articles 58 and 59 of Law No 192/2006 on mediation and the organisation of the profession of mediator, as amended and supplemented, when the parties to a conflict have reached an understanding, a written agreement can be drawn up, comprising all the clauses agreed upon, which has the status of a private document.
 As a rule, the agreement is drawn up by the mediator, with the exception of cases where the parties and the mediator agree otherwise.

 The parties’ agreement must not contain provisions contrary to law and public order.
-Where the law requires substantive and formal conditions, the legality of the mediation agreement may be verified and attested by the parties’ lawyers or by a notary public, or, where they have been assisted in the course of the mediation, another lawyer or notary public chosen by the mediator with the agreement of the parties.
+Where the law requires substantive and formal conditions, the legality of the mediation agreement may be verified and attested by the parties’ lawyers or a notary public, where they have been assisted in the course of the mediation, or indeed by another lawyer or notary public chosen by the mediator with the agreement of the parties.

 The mediation agreement verified and attested by the parties’ lawyers, a notary public or by a lawyer or notary public chosen by the mediator with the agreement of the parties is enforceable.